 If you're asking yourself the question, 'What's involved in renting my house?', you may want to visit this home leasing page to learn more about the pros and cons of keeping and renting your home as an investment.
 And learn more about being a landlord by visiting the Canada Mortgage and Housing website CMHC.

-If you're in Ontario, learn more about landlord and tenant rights and responsibilities under the Ontario Residential Tenancies Act.
-There will be similar legislation wherever you are in the "civilized" world.
-In the meantime, stay awhile on my website to learn more about the popular world of real estate.
+If you're in Ontario, learn more about landlord and tenant rights and responsibilities under the Ontario Residential Tenancies Act In the meantime, stay awhile to learn more about the popular world of real estate.

-And check out my book The Happy Agent.
-It's a definitive guide to buying and selling real estate (including maybe even changing your life), whether privately or with the guidance of a qualified realty agent.
-It's chock full of tips and techniques developed during my successful 4 decade realty career.
+And check out Ross' book The Happy Agent.
+It's a definitive guide to buying and selling real estate, whether privately or with the guidance of a qualified realty agent.
+It's full of tips and techniques developed during his successful 4 decade realty career.

 Learn how to market and evaluate property, negotiate an offer - including city, suburban and